AliceArmstrong/CV/README.md

 ## Alice Armstrong

 Previously, I was the manager of a successful electronics retail store.
 I am now using the drive and determination I gained from that to learn new skills and develop existing ones at Makers Academy.
-I'm hoping to apply these skills in a company that loves technology as much as I do.
+I'm hoping to apply these skills as a developer in a company that loves technology as much as I do.

 ## Skills